Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its

-In this work, we focus on \Euclid and its surveys.\footnote{\url{http://www.euclid-ec.org/}.} \Euclid is a European Space Agency medium-class space mission whose launch took place on the 1st of July 2023.
-It will perform photometric and spectroscopic galaxy surveys over an area of $\sim15000\,\deg^2$ of the extragalactic sky \citep{Laureijs2011}, thanks to the near-infrared instrument \citep{NISP} and the visible imager \citep{VIS}, which will be carried on board.
-The photometric survey will measure the positions and shapes of over a billion galaxies, enabling the analysis of photometric GC (GCph) and WL.
-As photometric measurements will provide relatively uncertain redshift measurements (compared to spectroscopic observations), the analyses of these observables will be performed via a tomographic approach, binning galaxies in redshift slices and considering the projected two-dimensional data sets.
-The precise radial measurements of the spectroscopic survey will instead allow us to perform a spectroscopic GC (GCsp) analysis, that is a galaxy clustering analysis in three dimensions.
+In this work, we focus on \Euclid and its surveys.\footnote{\url{http://www.euclid-ec.org/}.} \Euclid is a European Space Agency medium-class space mission whose launch took place on {1} July 2023.
+It will perform photometric and spectroscopic galaxy surveys over an area of $\sim15000\,\deg^2$ of the extragalactic sky \citep{Laureijs2011}, {with} the near-infrared instrument \citep{NISP} and the visible imager \citep{VIS}, which will be carried on board.
+The photometric survey will measure the positions and shapes of over a billion galaxies, enabling the analysis of photometric GC (GCph) and WL. {Because the} photometric measurements will provide relatively uncertain redshift measurements (compared to spectroscopic observations), the analyses of these observables will be performed via a tomographic approach {by} binning galaxies in redshift slices and considering the projected two-dimensional data sets.
+The precise radial measurements of the spectroscopic survey will instead allow us to perform a spectroscopic GC (GCsp) analysis, that is, {a galaxy-clustering} analysis in three dimensions.

-In \citet[][`Euclid preparation: VII', hereafter EP:VII]{ISTF}, the constraints expected from \Euclid have been forecast, both for the individual GCsp, GCph, and WL probes and for their full combination.
-In obtaining these results, \citetalias{ISTF} used several assumptions to simplify the theoretical computation of observables: the Limber approximation was used for all the photometric observables, and for GCph it was assumed that the only non-negligible contribution to the galaxy positions correlation function comes from the anisotropies in the density field.
+In \citet[][`Euclid preparation: VII', hereafter EP:VII]{ISTF}, the constraints expected from \Euclid have been forecast for the individual GCsp, GCph, and WL probes and {also for their combination.
+To obtain} these results, \citetalias{ISTF} used several assumptions to simplify the theoretical computation of observables: the Limber approximation was used for all the photometric observables, and it was assumed {for GCph} that the only non-negligible contribution to the galaxy {position} correlation function comes from the anisotropies in the density field.
 It is known, however, that several other effects contribute to GCph, including lensing magnification, velocity, and relativistic effects \citep{Yoo2010,ChallinorandLewis2011,BonvinDurrer2011}.